Darustc4/tbv/models/README.md

 Dropout: 0.3.
 Histogram bins: 10.

-Results:
+Results (PREVIOUS):
-- Average difference: 13.35 cc.
+- Average difference: 13.6 cc.
-- Standard deviation: 14.18 cc.
+- Standard deviation: 16.59 cc.

 ![](./plots/conv3d_no_age_hist_best.png)

 ---
-# 3D Convolution Age
+# 3D Convolution Age Output

 3D convolutions and linear perceptron.
 Age of the patient is also predicted.

 ---
+# 3D Convolution Age Input

+3D convolutions and linear perceptron.
+Age of the patient is also inputted in the last fc layer.